-Examples of additional information that an owner or operator may want to submit with an application that addresses an external floating roof tank include:
+Examples of additional information that an owner or operator may want to submit with an application that addresses a pressure tank include:

-- Description of the monitoring device used to continuously record temperature. - Description of operating procedures (i.e., how the closure device will be kept closed except during periods of routine maintenance or inspections). - Description of schedules and procedures for tank inspections, including example log forms.
+• Description of the monitoring device used to continuously record temperature.

-- Description of the procedures followed in attempting to repair a defect. - Description of the procedures used to transfer waste. - Documentation to demonstrate that the fixed roof and its closure device are designed to form a continuous barrier over the entire surface area of the hazardous waste. - Documentation that the fixed roof and its closure device are made of suitable materials that will minimize exposure of the hazardous waste to the atmosphere.
+- Description of operating procedures (i.e., how the closure device will be kept closed except during periods of routine maintenance or inspections). - Description of schedules and procedures for tank inspections, including example log forms. - Description of the procedures followed in attempting to repair a defect. - Description of the procedures used to transfer waste. - Documentation to demonstrate that the pressusre tank is designed not to vent to the atmosphere as a result of compression of the vapor headspace in the tank during the filling of the tank to its design capacity. - Documentation that the pressure tank is made of a suitable material that will minimize exposure of the hazardous waste to the atmosphere.